There are loads of options out there when it comes to selecting a 144hz monitor, but finding the best one for you can be quite a tricky task.

 From what we've seen and the general consensus out there, 144hz is great for adding smoothness and fluidity to gameplay which you can't quite get a 60hz.

-Again, for first-person shooters, racing games, and more, 144hz is great.
+Again, for first-person shooters, racing games, and more, 144hz is great, but you'll also want to consider factors like response time and input lag too.

 Is 144Hz worth it for casual gaming?

 Even if you are a casual gamer, having a 144Hz monitor provides an overall smoother and silkier experience than playing at 60Hz.
-Combine this with better picture quality in the case of the Gigabyte AORUS FC43U , and you're onto a winner.
+Combine this with better picture quality in the case of the Gigabyte AORUS FV43U, and you're onto a winner.

 However, even in normal working conditions, a higher refresh rate makes your PC feel an awful lot more responsive and can improve the experience no end.